auvzhcet/Documentation/docs/marketing/README.md

 # Marketing Doc

-> _All the Documentation related to Marketing team goes here._
-> _Follow markdown format and files name ending with .md.
-For adding images create a sub-directory named static and add all the images there.
-Thereafter linking them to the relavant files._

 A marketing team acts as the backbone of a technical club.
 The club can't make progress without proper representation in the public domain.
 A marketing team member has to be of a mindset of converting the geeky idea of a company into layman terms and make a profit out of it.
 This requires an in-depth understanding of the audience and attracting them most easily.

 Management is more of understanding human psychology and handling it.
 When a marketer understands what the customer needs, then he just has to put his communication and outreach skills.